mariorossi77/bookmenu/README.md

 # bookmenu
-CLI for Library Genesis
+Assert terminal supremacy with this CLI book browser and downloader.

 # requirements
+- tput
-chafa
+- chafa
-wget >= 1.16
+- wget